rcarriga/dotfiles/README.md

 # My Dotfiles

 *Disclaimer: README might not be up to date.
-Install script is not stable and probably will not work!*
+Install script is reasonably stable (Only for Ubuntu)*

-My humble collection of dotfiles and programs I like.
-I try to not go overboard with features so I keep only what I use often.
 If you're just passing through and see something you think could be better, then let me know!

 ## Vim

-Been using Vim daily since January 2019 so by no means an expert.
 This setup might be useful if you are just starting out.
 Main language support is for Haskell, Python and Typescript.
 Most other languages have linting support from ALE.
-Most plugins that offer built in commands for terminal interaction (e.g. debugging) are unnecessary due to Tmux.
+Also includes support for LaTex and Markdown documents

 <details><summary>Plugins</summary>
 <p>